 All of these are popular tourist destinations (if not home!).
 But before you decide to avoid these countries altogether -- or to move to Canada -- it's worth taking a closer look at what a government's travel warnings mean, why they're released and how to evaluate them.

 Governments issue warnings to let their citizens know about safety concerns that may affect travel to a particular country or region.
 In the United States, these warnings are issued by the State Department.

 Travel advisories are released for a variety of reasons, including terrorism, natural disasters, political unrest, wars, health emergencies and outbreaks of crime.
 Travel warnings may also cover areas of the world where a government does not have the ability to respond to the problems of citizens traveling there -- for example, if the government doesn't have an embassy in a particular country, or if the functioning of its embassy is threatened by local violence.

 Many governments make a distinction between long- and short-term travel advisories.
-The U.S. State Department issues travel warnings for "long-term, protracted conditions that make a country dangerous or unstable," while travel alerts cover temporary problems such as natural disasters or election-related demonstrations.
+The U.S. State Department issues travel warnings for ongoing problems such as civil wars and unstable governments, while travel alerts cover temporary issues such as natural disasters or election-related demonstrations.